akshitagupta15june/Emusify/README.md

 ● Machine Learning

-Emusify is a real-time emotion-based music recommendation system using machine learning.
+Emusify is a real-time mood-based music recommendation system using machine learning.

 This project has three main parts: